mvolkmann/blog/src/smalltalk.md

 The `print` message can be sent to strings, symbols, and any object that has a `printString` method.

-To clear the contents of the Transscript window, right-click in it and select "Clear Transcript".
+To clear the contents of the Transcript window, right-click in it and select "Clear Transcript" (no keyboard shortcut).

 TODO: Why does this window contain the word "Transcript" in its content?